George Orwell: Biographies

 In 2003, the centenary of Orwell's birth resulted in biographies by Gordon Bowker and D.J.
 Taylor.
 Taylor notes the stage management which surrounds much of Orwell's behaviour and Bowker highlights the essential sense of decency which he considers to have been Orwell's main motivation.
 An updated edition of Taylor's biography was released in 2023 as Orwell: The New Life, published by Constable.

 In 2018, Ronald Binns published the first detailed study of Orwell's years in Suffolk, Orwell in Southwold.
 In 2020, Richard Bradford wrote a new biography, Orwell: A Man of Our Time, while in 2021 Rebecca Solnit reflected on Orwell's interest in gardening in her book Orwell's Roses.

 Two books about Orwell's relationship with his first wife, Eileen O'Shaughnessy, and her role in his life and career, have been published: Eileen: The Making of George Orwell by Sylvia Topp (2020) and Wifedom: Mrs Orwell's Invisible Life by Anna Funder (2023).
-In her book Funder claims that Orwell was misogynistic and sadistic.
-This sparked a strong controversy among Orwell's biographers, particularly with Topp.
-Celia Kirwan's family also intervened in the discussion, believing that the attribution to their relative of a relationship with Orwell, as stated by Funder, is false.
-The publishing house of Wifedom was forced to remove that reference from the book.
+Funder represents Orwell as misogynistic and sadistic in her book, which sparked a strong controversy among Orwell's biographers, particularly with Topp.
+Celia Kirwan's family also intervened in the discussion, believing that the attribution to Celia of a relationship with Orwell, was false.
+Funder agreed to references to Celia being a lover of Orwell and visiting him on Jura, but maintains accounts of "almost innumerable infidelities" during their marriage.
+Funder later said that she had published facts that had been deliberately hidden, including "his repressed homosexuality, his sadism, his paranoia, his infidelities, his complexity out of which the work comes", and The Orwell Society, which including the couple's adopted son Richard Blair and his friend Quentin Kopp, had objected to this.